The Ultimate Marquee Wedding Guide

 Your Wedding Planning Style

 An important thing to consider when planning a marquee wedding is if you have the time and energy to plan such a logistical wedding.
-If spreadsheets and organising suppliers isn’t your thing, then you’ll want to get a wedding planner on board from the off.
+If doing your own wedding planning isn’t your thing, then you’ll want to get a wedding planner on board from the off.

 A wedding planner can help you source all the items and best suppliers for a marquee wedding and will be invaluable during set up and on the day, making sure everything comes together.